Previous dayApril 19, 2026Next day

 8.8 km2--✓ ReviewedUSGS →

-A magnitude 2.9 earthquake was recorded 19 km SE of Silver Springs, Nevada on April 19, 2026 at 19:31 UTC.
-It arrived roughly 5 hours after a larger magnitude 4.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
+This magnitude 2.9 event was detected 19 km SE of Silver Springs, Nevada on April 19, 2026, with origin time 19:31 UTC.
+Coming 5 hours after a magnitude 4.7 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 A small number of nearby observers (2) submitted felt reports to the USGS.
-At a depth of 8.8 km, the event was shallow crustal.
+The event originated approximately 8.8 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 39.272°, -119.087°.
+Coordinates: 39.272°, -119.087°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19